Agoric/documentation/technology-overview.md

 A vat can also run on a blockchain.
 Agoric's work to run a vat on a blockchain can be found in the [cosmic-swingset repo](https://github.com/Agoric/cosmic-swingset/)

 Vats communicating with one another are unaware of whether the other vats run on single machines or on blockchains

+Vats are not a new concept.
+More can be read about [vats original definition on erights.com](http://erights.org/elib/concurrency/vat.html).